Hunter (comics)

 Hunter is the name of two supervillains appearing in media published by DC Comics, primarily as enemies of the Legion of Super-Heroes.

 Fictional character biographies

 Otto Orion

 The first incarnation of Hunter debuted in Adventure Comics #358 (July 1967).
 Otto Orion is a master hunter on the planet Simballi who became the planet's sole ruler.
 Hoping to find new prey to hunt, Orion hunts the Legion of Super-Heroes, during which he is killed in battle.

 Adam Orion

 The second Hunter debuted in Superboy #199 (November 1973).
 Adam Orion is the son of Otto Orion.
-He blames the Legion for his father's death and intends to get revenge on them, but is thwarted by Bouncing Boy.
+He blames the Legion for his father's death and intends to get revenge on them, but is stopped by Bouncing Boy.
 Some time later, he joins the expanded Legion of Super-Villains gathered by Nemesis Kid.
 In Final Crisis, Hunter appears as a member of Superman-Prime's Legion of Super-Villains.